-Not all covered benefits may be appropriate for everyone.
+Not all covered services may be appropriate for everyone.
 You should rely on your network dentist to determine the appropriate care for you.
+The dental provider network for routine dental care is a general dentist network only; there are no specialists in the network.

-For Medicare-covered dental services, please see the Physician/Practitioner services, including doctor's office visits section later in the Medical Benefits Chart.
+For Medicare-covered dental services, please see the Physician/Practitioner services, including doctor's office visits section of the Medical Benefits Chart.

-See the Routine Dental Benefits Procedure Chart at the end of the Medical Benefits Chart for a list of the covered dental procedures and what you pay for each covered dental procedure.
+See the Routine Dental Benefits Procedure Chart for a list of the covered dental procedures and what you pay for each covered dental procedure.

-Depression screening
+🍑 Depression screening